 The countdown to Christmas has begun!

-December brings with it the magical Christmas atmosphere and the incessant search for gifts .
+December brings with it the magical Christmas atmosphere and the relentless search for gifts.

-And have you chosen your special package yet?
+Have you already chosen your special package?
 If you still have doubts, we'll take care of it!

-We'll let you in on a secret: they say a little luck never hurts.
+We'll let you in on a secret: they say a pinch of luck never hurts.

-In fact, a lucky charm is always welcome, especially if it is given on a special occasion such as Christmas.
+A lucky charm is, in fact, always welcome especially if given on a special occasion like Christmas.

-THE lucky symbols , they are often objects that we surround ourselves with, that we always want to carry with us, which is why we love to wear jewels that are inspired by them.
+Lucky symbols are often objects we surround ourselves with, that we want to always carry with us, which is why we love wearing jewelry inspired by them.

 1. The Lucky Bell

-It is the lucky charm inspired by the island of Capri and the legend of San Michele .
-According to the latter, the Campanella of Capri is a symbol of luck and happiness and is given to people who consider themselves truly special because, with each toll, every wish comes true.
+It is the lucky charm inspired by the island of Capri and the legend of San Michele.
+According to this legend, the Capri bell is a symbol of luck and happiness and is given to people who are truly special because, with every chime, every wish comes true.

-Perfect to wear but also to give as a gift, it's a special gift to amaze those you love!
-Discover the different colors and choose your lucky bell .
+Perfect to wear but also to give as a gift, it's a special present to surprise your loved ones!
+Discover the different colors and choose your lucky bell.

 2. The Lucky Horn

-The lucky horn , also known as cornicello or cornetto , is a traditional amulet that is widespread above all in southern Italy, precisely in Naples.
-Discover our croissant pendants and jewels and wear the Neapolitan amulet too.
+The lucky horn, also known as little horn or horn, it is a traditional amulet mainly spread in southern Italy, precisely in Naples.
+Discover our pendants and horn-shaped jewels and wear the Neapolitan amulet too.

-The four-leaf clover is said to bring good luck precisely because it is so rare to find it in nature.
-In popular belief, each leaf seems to carry a meaning: hope, faith, luck and love .
-So, finding one or receiving it as a gift would be an auspicious sign.
+It is said that the four-leaf clover brings luck precisely because it is so rare to find in nature.
+In popular belief, each leaf carries a meaning: hope, faith, luck, and love.
+So, finding one or receiving it as a gift would be a sign of good omen.

-4. The Sicilian Pigna or also called Lucky Pigna
+4. The Sicilian Pine Cone or also called Lucky Pine Cone

-It is a very precious gift of the Sicilian tradition , which is a pleasure to give, but also to receive.
-Perhaps not everyone knows it, yet this simple object contains many beautiful meanings.
-The pine cone is, in fact, a symbol of health, luck and... not only that, in fact its symbolic value is recognized in many other civilizations.
+It is a very precious gift of the Sicilian tradition, which is a pleasure to give, but also to receive.
+Perhaps not everyone knows, yet this simple object contains many beautiful meanings.
+The pine cone is, in fact, a symbol of health, luck and... not only, as its symbolic value is recognized in many other civilizations.

-Emblem symbol of the Apulian tradition , its term derives from the Latin and means fruit, in honor of the cult of the Goddess Pomona, protector of all fruits.
-Ancient legends narrate that the pumo, which represents a bud of the Acanthus flower, is a symbol of prosperity and fecundity .
-Over time it has therefore become an auspicious object, a good luck charm in defense from evil .
+Symbol emblem of the Apulian tradition, its name derives from Latin and means fruit, in honor of the cult of the Goddess Pomona, protector of all fruits.
+Ancient legends tell that the pumo, which represents a bud of the Acanthus flower, is a symbol of prosperity and fertility.
+Over time it has therefore become an object of good omen, a lucky charm against evil.

 6. The Ladybug

-It's an ancient belief widespread in various areas of the world: ladybugs bring good luck .
-A legend associated with the number of black dots (7 precisely) that characterize it and with its joyful colour, red.
+It is an ancient belief spread in various parts of the world: ladybugs bring luck.
+A legend associated with the number of black dots (7 precisely) that characterize it and its joyful color, red.

 https://www.bysimon.it/blogs/news/idee-regalo-per-natale